top of page

 If I were a supernatural time manipulator, I would have decimated the Industrial Revolution.
 It is definitely the most dooming of all points-of-no-return in human history.

-Metropolises are not healthy for humans, and I can tell you this from a personal experience, at the very least.
+Metropolises are not healthy for humans, at the very least.
 Even when you are in a street you've lived on for most of your life, it still remains a place of strangers and alienation.
 Even if you are to live in a grand metropolis for a long time, its residents and atmosphere remain foreign and uncaring.

 They are not optimal areas of habitation for humans because they are such impure and inhumane places, where the law allows you to behave like a noisy demonic creature in your house and in your car, and no one has the right to complain until 11pm.
 You can disturb other people without giving a damn, and the law protects you from moral accusations.